King Street, Hammersmith & Fulham

 Shops began to line the street towards the end of the 19th century.
 King Street was widened in the 1930s, when Hammersmith town hall was built and many of the original shops were demolished.
 The construction of the A4 two decades later relieved the street of its role as part of the Great West Road.

-Nowadays, the big-name stores are clustered towards the eastern end, including those within the Ashcroft Square and Kings Mall precincts.
-Swedish furniture retailer Ikea bought the Kings Mall in January 2020.
+Nowadays, the big-name stores are clustered towards the eastern end, including those within the Ashcroft Square precinct and (just beyond the end) at the Broadway shopping centre.
+Ingka Centres, the property arm of Swedish furniture retailer Ikea, bought the Kings Mall in January 2020 and relaunched it just over two years later as Livat Hammersmith, “a unique experience that goes far beyond just shopping … anchored by IKEA.”

 The Lyric theatre is a focal arts venue for west London.
 A gilt and velvet auditorium has been rebuilt inside this 1970s concrete structure.
 Lyric Square host a farmers’ market on Thursdays.
 It’s particularly noted for its freshly prepared takeaway food.